FoivosM/MSc-Projects/README.md

 - Spiridoula Xenaki

 ### Disclaimer
 *The uploaded files appear exactly as they were submitted.
-They have been purposefully not corrected or embellished, in order to reflect my personal growth and the level of detail I could provide under such demanding circumstances.*
+They have been purposefully **NOT** corrected or embellished, in order to reflect my personal growth and the level of detail I could provide under such demanding circumstances.*